NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - EP Notes

 Most of these were used previously during the 2022 effort.

-In the future, to support the data groups:
-- FanOutputValidationPoint
-- BoilerOutputValidationPoint
-- ChillerCapacityValidationPoint
-- ChillerPowerValidationPoint

-Additional input objects may be required so that the values are consistent with what is requested by the code official/rating authority.

 ### Enhance Existing EnergyPlus Tabular Output Reports ###